kakaobrain/torchgpipe/docs/guide.rst

 It could be hard to determine the optimal balance of a model.
 In particular, if you are still designing a model, probably the model architecture may change over time.
 In this case, we highly recommend :mod:`torchgpipe_balancing` for automatic balancing.
-This library is also a part of `torchgpipe` package but not a part of the GPipe paper.
+This library doesn't determine the optimal balance, but could be a handy tool.
+Note that it is also a part of `torchgpipe` package but not a part of the GPipe paper.

 There are two balancing tools, :func:`~torchgpipe_balancing.balance_by_time`